Matt-Brigida/portfolio-theory/README.md

 ### Whishlist of additions:

 -  Chapter 3: plot mean-variance efficient frontier and optimal portfolio for a given set of stocks/inputs.
--  Pairs Trade Chapter: I am going to add the strategy from Gatev et al (2006).
-Adding other strategies would be helpful.
+-  [DONE] Pairs Trade Chapter: I am going to add the strategy from Gatev et al (2006).
+-  Adding other stat arb strategies would be helpful.